 Quick Charge is also offered on the USB-C port.
 But the Moto only does normal charging.
 This is typical of Motorola phones when QC is offered over USB-C. Samsung Galaxy, LG, and other QC supporting Android phones would be expected to fast charge.

 A 5,000mAh portable charger is easier to carry, as it holds fewer lithium cells.
-It could fit in a men’s jeans front pocket (little tight) or a small purse.
-But limited capacity also has trade offs.
+It could fit in a men’s jeans front pocket (a little tight) or a small purse.
+But limited capacity also has trade-offs.

 In my capacity testing the xWingMan Dual 5000 recharged a sleeping Nintendo Switch to ~60%.
 That is less than 2 hours of playtime with Zelda or Mario.
 It was enough to recharge an iPhone 8 once.
 But larger phones, including most new Samsung models, won’t get a full, 100% charge out of it.

 It won’t support two phones well, so each person would need to carry their own.
 If you share a similar spec 10,000mAh power bank it’ll cost less than two 5,000mAh models.
 And the total weight is less, too.

 If battery life comes up shy during your commute or daily routine this power bank can get you over the hump.
 You’ll hardly notice it in your bag.
 And you can recharge it with any USB-A power source (or most USB-C chargers) at home or work.
 But don’t rely on it for more than a day.
 Or for keeping several devices up and running.